’90 Day Fiancé’: Fans Convinced Caesar Is Being Scammed By Ukrainian Girlfriend

 “I cant even make fun of Caesar, I just wanna cry when I look at him.
 This is gonna end so bad,” one person tweeted.

 “Caesar unicorns aren’t real and neither is your relationship with Maria.
 She is scamming you and $40k is a really expensive scam.
-I feel bad for you,” another chimed in, while countless others echoed a similar sentiment of feeling sorry for the reality star.
+I feel bad for you,” another tweeted, while countless others echoed a similar sentiment of feeling sorry for the reality star.

 Season 3 of 90 Day Fiancé: Before the 90 Days will also feature a few familiar faces, including Angela Deem and Michael Ilesanmi from Season 2.

 Deem met Nigeria native Ilesanmi on a dating website and later traveled to see him.
 While in her boyfriend’s home country, the two talked about getting married and moving Ilesanmi to the United States.
 However, things became strained after Deem accused her man of stealing from her and scamming her throughout their relationship.
-She returned to America as a single woman, but has since reconnected with Ilesanmi and the couple are attempting to work on their relationship.
+She returned to America as a single woman but has since reconnected with Ilesanmi, and the couple is attempting to work on their relationship.

 90 Day Fiancé: Before the 90 Days airs on Sundays on TLC.